open/close all folders

 - The armor that Phoenix King Ozai wears in the finale looks very heavy and unwieldly.
 This is likely why his first move in his battle with Aang is to take it all off.

 - The Venture Bros. example: The Monarch's "Death's Head Panoply".
 Parodied too: he can't move an inch in the thing, requiring someone else to activate its flight mode.
 And, while it is incredibly dangerous, the suit loses balance in the air, causing the Monarch to spin around, throw up, and fall down to earth.

 - In one story arc of Darkwing Duck, Gosalyn is transported into a future where Darkwing becomes unquestioned dictator of the world.
 In order to make her his ultimate successor, he gives her gifts, including a very imposing scary suit of battle armour.
-The only drawback to it was that she wasn't able to move.
-But she sure looked impressive.
+The only drawback to it is that she isn't able to move.
+But she sure looks impressive.

 - Ancient Greeks would sometimes wear pieces of armor made of bones, the idea being to tell your enemy "I killed this animal, and I can kill you, too."
 Bone would still deflect a glancing blow, making it better than nothing, but it also shattered easily under the impact.